As well as spooled-file conversion to PDF files,

 processed concurrently.

-Generally speaking, PDFing will spend a lot of time waiting for requests from OS400 or
+Generally speaking, PDFing will spend a lot of time waiting for

-time to convert received spooled-files.
+time to convert, save and email received spooled-files.